SARS is a respiratory disease caused by a virus. Read this article to know more about the causes, symptoms, and treatment.

 There is no wrong in walking along with the person or sitting opposite to them.
 These might not cause direct contact with them.
 But, make sure to maintain a sufficient distance.

 When an affected person coughs and sneezes, the sputum that is expelled from the mouth or nose gets transmitted to the other person through air or when they touch their mouth, nose, and eyes, knowingly or unknowingly with their contaminated hands.

 Fever.
 This symptom may not be seen in all the patients.

 Hypoxia (insufficient supply of oxygen in the blood).

 Shortness of breath.

 If any severe respiratory illness is present, you might need to report to the hospital.
 Only a few people get diarrhea.
 But if you get it, the other symptoms can occur fastly.
 Dry cough can occur within two to five days.
 In severe cases, the patient might require the help of artificial oxygen.

 At present, there are no identified cases of transmission.
-During the 2003 epidemic, the risk of travelers was relatively low.
+During the 2003 epidemic, the risk for travelers was relatively low.
 However, travelers should stay safe.

 The well-known complications of SARS: